RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ![rhamt_project_issues]({% image_path codeready-workspace-build.png %})

-If builds successfully (you will see `BUILD SUCCESS`), then let's move on to the next issue!
+If it builds successfully (you will see `BUILD SUCCESS`), then let's move on to the next issue!
 If it does not compile, verify you made all the changes correctly and try the build again.

 ![rhamt_project_issues]({% image_path codeready-workspace-build-result.png %})